irene-glez/tweets-analysis-NLP/README.md

 3. Business analysis.

-4. To determine the sentiment of the tweets, and find with NLP hte most relevant hashtags, n-grams...
+4. To determine the sentiment of the tweets, NER, and find with NLP the most relevant hashtags, n-grams...

 5. Deloyment of a Flask API with a pretrained model to consult the predictions for new tweets.